videomi/shotcut_web/FAQ.md

 * * *

+## What is your privacy policy?

+The Shotcut software does not collect, store, or share any personal information.
+It does not even collect any usage activity to send to our server.
+The exception to that is the Microsoft Store version, and you can read the [Microsoft Privacy Statement](https://privacy.microsoft.com/en-us/privacystatement).

+The Shotcut forum has a [privacy policy](https://forum.shotcut.org/privacy).

+* * *

 ## Where are the log, presets, database, and settings stored?

 Currently, the database is used to store thumbnail and waveform data,